AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-offers.md

        ]
        ```

-      However, you can use any kind of implementation to ensure the Optimize APIs do get the proper parameters (`activityId`, `placementId` and, `itemCount`), to construct a valid [`DecisionScope`](https://developer.adobe.com/client-sdks/documentation/adobe-journey-optimizer-decisioning/api-reference/#decisionscope) object for your implementation.
+      However, you can use any kind of implementation to ensure the Optimize APIs get the proper parameters (`activityId`, `placementId` and, `itemCount`), to construct a valid [`DecisionScope`](https://developer.adobe.com/client-sdks/documentation/adobe-journey-optimizer-decisioning/api-reference/#decisionscope) object for your implementation.
    * calls two APIs: [`Optimize.clearCachePropositions`](https://support.apple.com/en-ie/guide/mac-help/mchlp1015/mac)  and [`Optimize.updatePropositions`](https://developer.adobe.com/client-sdks/documentation/adobe-journey-optimizer-decisioning/api-reference/#updatepropositions).
 These functions clear any cached propositions and update the propositions for this profile.

 1. Navigate to **[!DNL Luma]** > **[!DNL Luma]** > **[!DNL Views]** > **[!UICONTROL Personalization]** > **[!UICONTROL EdgeOffersView]** in the Xcode Project navigator.
 Find the `func onPropositionsUpdateOD(activityId: String, placementId: String, itemCount: Int) async` function and inspect the code of this function.
 The most important part of this function is the [`Optimize.onPropositionsUpdate`](https://developer.adobe.com/client-sdks/documentation/adobe-journey-optimizer-decisioning/api-reference/#onpropositionsupdate) API call, which